jpaulm/javafbp/README.md

     brew install gradle

-Eclipse IDE Integration with Gradle
+## Eclipse IDE Integration with Gradle
----

-You can generate Eclipse project using the following command:
+You can generate an Eclipse project using the following command:

     gradle eclipse